yiisoft/docs/000-packages.md

 ## PHP versions support

-The support of PHP versions by packages depends on [PHP versions life cycle](https://www.php.net/supported-versions.php).
+The support of PHP versions supported for a package depends on [PHP versions life cycle](https://www.php.net/supported-versions.php).

 - Package versions with active support MUST support all PHP versions that have active support.